webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 #### Behavior run() loop

 The `run()` loop provides the main loop for the behavior to run.
-It must be an [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) which means that it can optionally call `yield` to return state to the crawler and allow it to print the state.
+It must be an [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator), which means that it can optionally call `yield` to return state to the crawler and allow it to print the state.

-For example, a behavior that iterates over elements and then clicks them either one or twice (based on value of a custom `.clickTwice` property) could be written as follows:
+For example, a behavior that iterates over elements and then clicks them either once or twice (based on the value of a custom `.clickTwice` property) could be written as follows:

 ```javascript
   async* run(ctx) {